 The U.S. Supreme Court's Olmstead v.
-L.C. decision in 1999 found that under the Americans with Disabilities Act (ADA), children and adults with disabilities have the right to receive services in the most integrated setting appropriate for their needs.
-In the Medicaid context, this ruling required states to develop formal, comprehensive LTSS policies ("Olmstead" plans) that outline states' strategies and initiatives for expanding access to HCBS over time, ensuring community integration, and complying with the ADA.
+L.C. decision in 1999 found that under the Americans with Disabilities Act (ADA), children and adults with disabilities have the right to receive services in the most integrated setting appropriate

-Source: CMS, "Olmstead State Medicaid Director Letters.
-Updates 1 - 4, 1998 to 2001."
-Available at: www.nasddds.org/resource-library/employment/achieving-a-better-life-experience-act-of-2014/medicaid-hcbs-authorities/hcbs-waiver-state-medicaid-director-letters/olmstead-state-medicaid-director-letters/.
+Source: CMS.
+"Olmstead State Medicaid Director Letters.
+Updates 1-4, 1998 to 2001."
+Available at: www.medicaid.gov/federal-policy-guidance/index.html.